-The way tax law is structured, the cross-purchase agreement is often preferred to an entitypurchase agreement because the surviving owners under a cross-purchase have a higher cost basis for their shares.
-A higher basis is important under current capital gains tax provisions because it will mean fewer taxes on the gain if a survivor later sells his or her interest.
+Under current tax laws, the cross-purchase agreement is often preferred to an entity purchase agreement because the surviving owners under a cross--purchase have a higher cost basis for their shares.
+A higher basis is important under current capital gains tax provisions because it will mean fewer taxes on the gain if a survivor later sells his interest.

 Applicant: The buyer(s).

 Owner: The buyer(s).

 Premium payor: The buyer(s).

 Named insured: The owner(s).

 Beneficiary: The buyer(s).

-- Premiums paid by the buyer-partners or others in the buy-sell agreement are not tax deductible. - Death proceeds paid to the beneficiary or beneficiaries are not taxable. - Proceeds given to the estate for purchase of stock in the case of a corporation are not subject to capital gains tax if market is higher than book value. - Proceeds given to the estate in the buy-out are subject to estate tax.
+Premiums paid by the buyer-partners or others in the buy-sell agreement are not tax deductible.

+Death proceeds paid to the beneficiary or beneficiaries are not taxable.

+Proceeds given to the estate for purchase of stock in the case of a corporation are not subject to capital gains tax if market is higher than book value.

+Proceeds given to the estate in the buy-out are subject to estate tax.